Secret Garden (duo): Debut album

 Their success at Eurovision spearheaded the success of their first album Songs from a Secret Garden.
 It sold a million copies around the world going platinum in Norway and Korea, gold in Ireland, Hong Kong and New Zealand and spending two years in the Billboard new-age charts in 1996 and 1997.
 Barbra Streisand adapted "Heartstrings" from this album as the song "I've Dreamed of You" on her A Love Like Ours album.
 She also used "Heartstrings" in her wedding to James Brolin.

+A remastered version of the album was released in 2025 to mark the album's 30th anniversary.